-[1] In these procedures, the term "faculty member" should be understood to include persons teaching at Yale, even if they are not formally members of the faculty.

-[2] The term "staff member," as used in these procedures, includes all Yale employees who are not faculty members, members of a Yale collective bargaining unit, clerical and technical employees excluded from the bargaining units, casual or temporary employees, or student employees.

-[3] A Yale faculty member, trainee, student, or staff member who believes that he or she has been harmed by the sexual misconduct of a person not affiliated with Yale (for example, a visitor to campus or the employee of a Yale contractor) may contact the Title IX Coordinator of the University or a School.

-[4] Others who wish to file a complaint against a staff member may contact the Title IX Coordinator of the University or a School, a union representative, a Human Resources Generalist, or the Office for Equal Opportunity Programs.
+- [1] In these procedures, the term "faculty member" should be understood to include persons teaching at Yale, even if they are not formally members of the faculty. - [2] The term "staff member," as used in these procedures, includes all Yale employees except faculty members, members of a Yale collective bargaining unit, clerical and technical employees excluded from the bargaining units, casual or temporary employees, or student employees. - [3] Yale faculty members, trainees, students, or staff members who have been harmed by the sexual misconduct of a person not affiliated with Yale (for example, a visitor to campus or the employee of a Yale contractor) may contact a Title IX Coordinator. - [4] Others who wish to file a complaint against a staff member may contact a Title IX Coordinator, a union representative, a Human Resources Generalist, or the Office for Equal Opportunity Programs.

 Students who do not wish to use the UWC procedures may instead contact a Title IX Coordinator, a Human Resources Generalist, or the Office for Equal Opportunity Programs.

-[5] Complaints of sexual misconduct against members of the collective bargaining units or excluded staff may be brought to the Title IX coordinator of the University or a School, a union representative, a Human Resources Generalist, or the Office for Equal Opportunity Programs.

-[6] Only the Yale Law School retains its own body for hearing formal complaints of sexual misconduct.

-[7] A formal UWC hearing may conclude that a respondent's actions do not violate Yale's policies on sexual misconduct, but those same actions may still violate a school's standards of behavior and may be the subject of School proceedings, so long as the school bases its proceedings on the facts found by the UWC.
+Once the UWC or the department of Human Resources agrees to hear a student's formal complaint against a staff member, the student may not move the complaint to another forum.

-[8] Under federal law, a complainant alleging certain types of sex offenses has a right to be informed of the outcome of disciplinary proceedings arising from his or her complaint, and Yale may not impose non-disclosure requirements on the complainant in regard to that information.

-[9] The names and e-mail addresses of the UWC members can be found on the Office of the Provost website.

-[10] Some examples of interim measures include providing an escort for the complainant; ensuring that the respondent has no contact with the complainant; providing counseling or medical services; providing academic support, such as tutoring; and arranging for the complainant to re-take a course or withdraw from a class without penalty, including ensuring that any changes do not adversely affect the complainant's academic record.

-[11] Should the chair be unable to address a complaint because of a relationship to a party or other circumstances, the provost will appoint another member of the UWC to assume the chair's role.

-[12] A single case may involve more than one complainant and/or more than one respondent.
-The singular is used throughout this section for convenience only.

-[13] The chair, in his or her sole discretion, will determine whether the complaint provides sufficient detail or must be supplemented.

-[14] For the purposes of this determination, when a Title IX coordinator brings a complaint, he or she will be considered the complainant.
+- [5] Complaints of sexual misconduct against members of the collective bargaining units or excluded staff may be brought to a Title IX Coordinator, a union representative, a Human Resources Generalist, or the Office for Equal Opportunity Programs. - [6] Under federal law, a complainant alleging certain types of sex offenses has a right to be informed of the outcome of disciplinary proceedings arising from his or her complaint, and Yale may not impose non-disclosure requirements on the complainant in regard to that information. - [7] The names and e-mail addresses of the UWC Members can be found on the UWC website. - [8] Some examples of accommodations and interim measures include providing an escort for the complainant; ensuring that the parties have no contact with one another; providing counseling or medical services; providing academic support, such as tutoring; and arranging for the complainant to re-take a course or withdraw from a class without penalty, including ensuring that any changes do not adversely affect the complainant's academic record. - [9] Should the UWC Chair be unable to address a complaint because of a relationship to a party or other circumstances, the provost will appoint another member of the UWC to assume the Chair's role. - [10] A single complaint may involve more than one complainant and/or more than one respondent.
+The singular is used throughout these procedures for convenience only. - [11] The UWC Chair will determine whether the complaint provides sufficient detail or must be supplemented. - [12] For the purposes of this determination, when a Title IX Coordinator brings a complaint, the Coordinator will be considered the complainant.